 sendMail).
 Open that URL in your web browser to see the sent message.
 Message URLs are public and do not require authentication.
 Or to be more correct, the authentication info is encoded into the URL.

 Alternatively you can log in either here and see the messages page or use your favorite IMAP/POP3 client to access the sent messages.

 You sure don't have to even though you can.
 Account details are cached in memory so if you make two account requests from the same process you only create one new account.
 If you do not want to list sent messages then you don't have to worry about accounts, if you do though, then you should store the account details somewhere and reuse these.
 Normally you would generate a single account and use it for all your testing.

-Messages are stored for 7 days, after what these are deleted.
+Messages are stored for few hours days, after what these are deleted.
 Message envelope info also indicates the expected expiration time after what the message is deleted.

 Currently not.
 The server is not the fastest one so you probably can't send too many messages at once to it anyway.

-All messages, both sent and received can be found from the INBOX folder (unless 7 days has passed and the message is already deleted).
+All messages, both sent and received can be found from the INBOX folder (unless the message is already expired).